Audit criticizes Maryland’s $9 million purchase from South Korean company of coronavirus tests that had to be replaced

 Shortages in testing persisted at that time, experts say, because of limitations in the volume of tests that labs could process, as well as a scarcity of ancillary supplies, such as nasal swabs to collect samples and chemical reagents needed to process the tests.
 Local governments were scrambling for these supplies amid the crisis after the federal government left it to the states to lead testing efforts.

 Hogan enlisted his wife to help acquire tests from her native country, which was drawing worldwide attention for its effective handling of the virus through large-scale testing.
-He directed procurement and health officials to vet various South Korean testmakers, focusing on them rather than U.S. suppliers, emails obtained by The Post through the Maryland Public Information Act show.
+He directed procurement and health officials to vet various South Korean test makers, focusing on them rather than U.S. suppliers, emails obtained by The Post through the Maryland Public Information Act show.

 By early April, when Hogan administration officials selected LabGenomics, they did not appear to have considered one of the leading domestic tests providers, Thermo Fisher Scientific, which reached out to Maryland on its own the day the state scheduled a wire transfer to LabGenomics, records show.